Leading Experts in HFCS conversation

 Dr. Mitchell is a consultant, registered dietitian and nutrition expert for Growing Bolder Media.
 A 20-year experienced radio and multi-media talent, Dr. Mitchell takes the science of nutrition and turns it into easy-to-follow health messages that people understand and live by.
 Known for her smart, sassy straight talk about food and fitness, Susan helps you navigate through the hype of conflicting nutrition information so you can enjoy great food, better health and enhanced energy.
 Dr. Mitchell is on the Health Advisory Board of Family Circle magazine and the Kaiser University Dietetics and Nutrition Program Advisory Board.
 She is also the co-author of three books— Fat is Not Your Fate, I'd Kill for a Cookie and Eat to Stay Young.
 Dr. Mitchell is a Fellow of the Academy of Nutrition and Dietetics, and earned her Ph.D. from The University of Tennessee.

-Rosanne Rust, MS, RD, LDN
+Rosanne Rust, MS, RDN, LDN

 Rosanne is a registered, licensed dietitian with 25 years of experience in the field of Dietetics and a master’s degree in clinical nutrition.
 She’s been telecommuting for 17 years working as a freelance nutrition writer, online nutrition coach, nutrition instructor for Penn State World Campus and food industry spokesperson.
 Rosanne is the author of Calorie Counter Journal for Dummies®, Restaurant Calorie Counter for Dummies® and Glycemic Index Cookbook for Dummies®.

-Carol Sloan, RD
+Carol Sloan, RDN

 Carol is a registered dietitian, independent consultant and writer in Long Beach, California.
 With thirty years of experience in the field of food and nutrition, Carol supports many food and nutrition companies, conducts interviews on a variety of health topics, and offers her freelance writing skills to many publications.
 Carol served two terms as a delegate to the Academy of Nutrition and Dietetics (AND) and served a two year term on the Executive Board for the California Dietetic Association.

-Shannon McNamara, Communications Coordinator, Corn Refiners Association
+Shannon McNamara, Communications, Corn Refiners Association

 Shannon McNamara supports the CRA’s communications efforts, primarily through development of publications and managing the Association’s Web sites.
-After close to 12 years of reading, editing and writing materials about refined corn products, she understands more about carbohydrate chemistry than she ever thought possible and enjoys trying to communicate complex ideas in a variety of ways.
+After close to 15 years of reading, editing and writing materials about refined corn products, she understands more about carbohydrate chemistry than she ever thought possible and enjoys trying to communicate complex ideas in a variety of ways.
 A true geek at heart, Shannon has been known to actually enjoy it when code breaks on a Web site, because it often involves approaching the problem from many different ways, which she thinks helps her approach to communication efforts.
-Shannon is a mom to two energetic boys and a loud black lab – all three of whom eat foods with high fructose corn syrup (and weekly servings of black-eyed peas and collards—it’s all about balance).
+Shannon is a mom to two energetic boys and two loud black labs – all four of whom eat foods with high fructose corn syrup (and weekly servings of black-eyed peas and collards—it’s all about balance).
 Shannon is married to an Irishman who shares her love of travel, and she frequently dreams in Japanese.

 Cassandra Kuball, Communications, Corn Refiners Association